 For our custom home theater builds, we design the projector, screen, and surround sound as one integrated system — read our full guide on Dolby Atmos setups.

 Need the full package?
-Our custom media wall service includes projector mounting, screen installation, surround sound, and cable management — designed and installed as one build.
+Our custom AV and home theatre service includes projector mounting, screen installation, surround sound, and cable management — designed and installed as one build.
 Request a consultation to get started.

 Brooklyn and Harlem brownstones often have basement spaces perfect for dedicated theaters — low natural light, solid walls, enough square footage for 120–150" screens.
 Pair a Sony VPL-XW5000ES with a fixed-frame screen, 7.1.4 Atmos, acoustic treatment, and theater seating for the full experience.